-Valliance Bank started in 2004 with its headquarters in Oklahoma City, Oklahoma.
-Valliance Bank manages $414 million in assets along with $367 million in deposits, which makes it a medium-size bank.
-Valliance Bank lacks premium access to customer service, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
-SmartAsset has rated the bank 3.6 stars out of 5, which means Valliance Bank is a decent choice, but with better options out there.
-Valliance Bank offers numerous banking products, including savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
+Valliance Bank first started operating in 2004 and is headquartered in Oklahoma City, Oklahoma.
+It manages assets of $414 million and deposits totaling $367 million, making it a medium-size bank.
+Valliance Bank lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with access to service representatives at a physical location, in addition to its online and mobile apps.
+On the whole, Valliance Bank is a bank with better alternatives, with a rating of 3.6 stars out of 5 from the SmartAsset experts.
+Valliance Bank has a variety of product offerings, which include savings accounts, checking accounts, CDs, IRAs, mortgage products and credit cards.
 Valliance Bank has a fair savings rate; other popular banks have higher rates.
-Institutions that offer no-fee checking, in addition to a high savings APY are your best bet for returning the highest income on your deposits while having convenient access to your money.
+Finding a checking account with no monthly fee as well as a savings account with a high APY at the same bank is the best bet for accruing the most income on your deposits while maintaining easy access to your funds.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.10%, Valliance Bank ranks poorly compared to the national average.
-Its one-year CD has a rate of 0.60%, while its highest-yielding money market account has a rate of 0.10%.
-Given Valliance Bank's poor savings rate, you should consider other options to earn more on your deposits.
+With a savings rate of 0.30%, Valliance Bank ranks poorly in comparison to the national average.
+Its one-year CD has a rate of 2.53%, while its highest-yielding money market account has a rate of 0.70%.
+Given Valliance Bank's poor savings rate, you should think about opting for higher earning savings accounts with other banks.

 How Valliance Bank's Savings Rates Compare